Machine and Deep Learning on Ada

 Please note TensorFlow is available on many more versions of Python.
 All of which are visibile with this command however for simplicity’s sake in this example I have chosen to show only 4 versions of Python. |

 As you can see from the above, the script will print the directory of each Python version line by line and if it finds the module you have searched for within that version of Python, it will print it below.
-So from the example above we can see that TensorFlow is NOT installed within Python-3.7.4, Python-3.7.6 and Python-3.8.0 but it is installed within Python-3.8.2-deep-learning.
+So from the example above we can see that TensorFlow is NOT installed within Python-3.7.4, Python-3.7.6 and Python-3.8.0 but it is installed within Python/3.12.3-GCCcore-13.3.0-deep-learning-cpu.

 Loading the Correct Modules

 Now that we know the modules we want to use are installed and what version of Python they are installed within, it is time to load them.
-I would suggest unloading the default Python modules first to avoid compatability issues.
-We can do this with the following command module unload python python3

-Now we load the version of Python we want to use with the command module load, for this example we’ll use the deep learning package that supports TensorFlow that we discovered in the previous example.
+With the command module load, for this example we’ll use the deep learning package that supports TensorFlow that we discovered in the previous example.

 Now we can load our choice of IDE application, for this example I’ll load Spyder with the command spyder